-Funding for the DOP is derived from fees charged to state government agencies that are served by the sections of the DOP.
+Funding for the DOP is primarily derived from fees charged to state government agencies that are served by the sections of the DOP.
+This upcoming year, the DOP will receive some funding from a sister agency as a result of legislative exemptions.